Podcast Promotion

 This tip is similar to submitting your show to different aggregators.
 Great podcast marketing means making your show available in more places.

-Get double the exposure from one episode by repurposing its content for YouTube.
-The easiest way to upload a podcast to YouTube is to convert the MP3 audio file into an MP4 format.
 Next add a branded image to appear for the duration of the video and upload.
 Be sure include show notes and links to your website, subscribe links to other listening platforms, and social channels in the description.

 Not sure if video podcasting is for you?
 Read our full guide on four different ways to repurpose your podcast for YouTube and why you should try it out.